2007 Chrysler Sebring Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2007 Chrysler Sebring
+A guide to repairs, service, and maintenance costs for your 2007 Chrysler Sebring

 Sensor failure inside the distributor can cause intermittent stalling or a failure to start.
 In addition, the wires to the distributor are susceptible to internal damage, which can cause the same symptoms.

 The automatic transmission can develop problems like erratic shifting, rough shifting, or delayed gear engagement.
 Repairs for many of these problems are outlined in service bulletins.